 Catchment Action NSW funding evaluation

-The then Office of Environment and Heritage requested the Commission to carry out a mid-term review of Local Land Services’ delivery of Catchment Action NSW funding in 2014-15.
+The then Office of Environment and Heritage requested us to carry out a mid-term review of Local Land Services’ delivery of Catchment Action NSW funding in 2014-15.

-In 2015, the Commission provided its final report which found that:
+In 2015, we provided a final report which found that:

 - Local Land Services are delivering projects that align with a broad interpretation of the funding themes under the agreement, including biodiversity conservation, threatened species, Aboriginal cultural heritage and native vegetation management